What is patch management?

-How to choose the right patch management software?
+Choosing the right patch management software?

 Which patch management software is best for your organization?
 That answer depends on the features that you're looking for.
 Every business has its own set of demands, but there are a few common traits most organizations want to see in patch management software.
 It should:

-ManageEngine's patch management process:
+ManageEngine's patch management solution: